Frequently Asked Questions

 Please come prepared for any weather conditions.
 This includes: intense sun, heat, rain, wind, sleet and yes, possibly snow.
 The show happens rain or shine!
 At an altitude of close to 9,000 feet the weather can change quickly, it does get chilly at night even if the temperature is in the 90s during the day.
 SUNSCREEN IS A MUST!
 Please remember to DRINK LOTS OF WATER and WATCH YOUR ALCOHOL consumption, especially if you’re coming from lower elevations.

-NO NO NO. NO PETS OF ANY KIND ALLOWED in the campgrounds, the show, or the parking lots.
+NO, NO, NO. NO PETS OF ANY KIND ARE ALLOWED in the campgrounds, the show, or the parking lots.
 Be your dog’s best friend and do not bring them to the show.

 If you need a place for your dog to stay, try the following options: